BOWLING GREEN

 There are three “buckets” of school funding:

-Ohio law requires these funds be kept separate and only used for the stated purpose.
+Ohio law requires these buckets be kept separate and only used for the stated purpose.
+So, for example, the bond money approved by voters for the new high school can’t be used for daily operations.

 Why did the school board decide on a 0.75% income tax levy instead of 0.5%?